MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/view-and-use-insights.md

 ## View insights

-1. In the Customer Service admin center site map, go to **Knowledge > All search providers** and select the search provider that you want to view.
+1. In the Customer Service admin center site map, go to **Knowledge > Integrated search providers (Preview) > Manage**.
+1. Select the **Active integrated search providers** or the **Inactive integrated search providers** from the dropdown list, and then select the search provider that you want to view.
 1. On the **Search provider details** dialog, select the **Insights** tab.
-The search provider details will be displayed.
+The  ingestion metrics for that search provider are displayed.

 You can see up to a maximum of 100 ingestion IDs.
-Data displayed will be from the last 24hrs.
 The data on the **Insights** tab is refreshed every 30min.

 ## Use insights

 You can view the failed articles in the **Failed** column.
 Having the failed articles count will help you review the ingestion success status.
-You can retry the failed articles to ensure successful data ingestion.

-1. Select the article count to view the failed articles.
+To view the failed articles, select the ingestion ID.
-1. Select **Retry** for individual articles or select **Retry all** to run all the articles together.